JordaanAmsterdam

 Is Jordaan good for families?

-Jordaan is not the top choice for families in Amsterdam — quieter, more family-oriented neighbourhoods rank higher.
-Ranks #4 of 5 for families, scoring 62/100 on family-weighted metrics (family-friendliness 51/100, safety 78/100).
+Yes, Jordaan is one of the best Amsterdam neighbourhoods for families.
+Ranks #1 of 5 for families, scoring 71/100 on family-weighted metrics (family-friendliness 72/100, safety 78/100).
 Jordaan is ideal for families seeking authentic Amsterdam without the Red Light District chaos.

 What is Jordaan known for?